Search for heavy dark matter from dwarf spheroidal galaxies: leveraging cascades and subhalo models: Results and discussion

 \section{Results and discussion}

 In figure~\ref{fig:limit_ann_Draco}, we present the 95\% CL upper limits on heavy DM annihilation cross section ($\langle\sigma v\rangle$) from Draco for the $b\bar{b}$ (left panel) and $\mu^+\mu^-$ (right panel) channels.
 We consider two scenarios: constraints derived with (solid blue lines) and without (dashed blue lines) electromagnetic cascades.
 Without cascades, constraints for $m_\chi \gtrsim 10^8$~GeV with {\it Fermi}-LAT data are weaker than those in the literature~\cite{Acharyya:2023ptu, MAGIC:2021mog, HAWC:2017mfa}.
 The constraints are improved with {\it Fermi}-LAT by taking the cascade into consideration and in this work, we derive novel constraints for $m_\chi$ up to $10^{11}$ GeV.
 For the $b\bar{b}$ channel, constraints with and without electromagnetic cascades are nearly identical at $m_\chi \sim 10^3$ GeV, indicating that the constraints are primarily determined by the prompt gamma-ray emission around the WIMP mass scale.
 Constraints with cascades become stronger than those without cascades as $m_\chi$ increases because electromagnetic cascades dominate the signal in the {\it Fermi}-LAT energy range.
 In the case of the $\mu^+\mu^-$ channel, the annihilation is dominantly leptonic, and prompt gamma rays arise from final-state radiation.
 Therefore, the constraints get tighter by almost two orders of magnitude at $m_\chi \gtrsim 10^3$~GeV by analyzing with the cascade contribution.
 Overall, the constraints on the annihilation cross section $\langle\sigma v\rangle$ decrease as $m_\chi$ increases, as the annihilation rate is proportional to $1/m_\chi^2$.
 The feature at $m_\chi \sim 10^7 - 10^9$~GeV originates from the transition of the dominant processes of the secondary emission in the energy range of this analysis, from an inverse-Compton emission-dominated region to a synchrotron emission-dominated region.
 This change is more significant for the $\mu^+\mu^-$ channel (again due to its being dominantly leptonic), leading to a peak in the constraints around $10^9$ GeV.
 In figure~\ref{fig:limit_ann_Draco}, we also show limits with VERITAS~\cite{Acharyya:2023ptu} (dash dotted lines), MAGIC~\cite{MAGIC:2021mog} (dotted lines) and HAWC~\cite{HAWC:2017mfa} (dashed lines) constraints on the same dSph for comparison.
-To make the comparisons consistent, we rescale their constraints based on the J-factor used in this work, as listed in Table~\ref{tab:subhalos}.
-Our constraints with cascades are notably stronger than the constraints from those high-energy instruments in both channels.
+To make the comparisons consistent, we rescale their constraints based on the J-factor used in this work, as listed in Table~\ref{tab:subhalos}. {We acknowledge that the linear scaling of the constraints ignores the discrepancies in the DM density profiles and PSFs of different instruments.
+Nonetheless, we anticipate these effects to be minor.} Our constraints with cascades are notably stronger than the constraints from those high-energy instruments in both channels.
 However, without cascades, our results are suppressed by VERITAS and MAGIC for $m_\chi \gtrsim 10^4$ GeV.
-In figure~\ref{fig:limit_ann_Draco}, we also show the thermal cross section up to $m_\chi \sim 200$ TeV~\cite{Smirnov:2019ngs, Tak:2022vkb} and the partial wave unitarity bound assuming the relative velocity $v_{\rm rel} \sim 2 \times 10^{-5}$ in the dSphs~\cite{Tak:2022vkb}.
+In figure~\ref{fig:limit_ann_Draco}, we also show the thermal cross section up to $m_\chi \sim 200$ TeV~\cite{Smirnov:2019ngs, Tak:2022vkb} and the partial wave unitarity bound {for point-like particle DM} assuming the relative velocity $v_{\rm rel} \sim 2 \times 10^{-5}$ in the dSphs~\cite{Tak:2022vkb}.